 Provision on information on the procedure

 The NDGAP is obliged to provide written information to the asylum seeker upon submission of the application.
 The information concerns the applicant’s rights and obligations in the procedure and the consequences of violating these obligations.
-As people submitting a statement of intent at the Embassy are not yet considered as asylum seekers, there is no specific obligation to provide them with information.
+As people submitting a statement of intent at the Embassy are not yet considered asylum seekers, there is no specific obligation to provide them with information.
 The only information available can be accessed on the NDGAP website, and even that information is only available in Hungarian.
 The website in English is outdated and does not even mention the Embassy procedure.

-The asylum seeker is informed about the fact that a Dublin procedure has started, but after that, he or she is not informed about the different steps in the Dublin procedure.
+The asylum seeker is informed about the fact that a Dublin procedure has started, but after that, they are not informed about the different steps in the Dublin procedure.
 If the Dublin procedure takes a long time, this creates frustration, especially when the majority of asylum seekers were detained in the transit zones.
-Asylum seekers only receive the decision on the transfer, which includes the grounds for application of the Dublin Regulation and against which they can appeal within 3 days.
+Asylum seekers only receive the transfer decision, which includes the grounds for application of the Dublin Regulation and against which they can appeal within 3 days.
 The NDGAP does not provide a written translation of the Dublin decision, but they do explain it orally in a language that the asylum seeker understands.
 In the past, some asylum seekers have told the HHC that they were not informed about the possibility to appeal the Dublin decision when they were given the decision.
 No such cases were reported in 2019.
-The lack of information on procedural steps taken during a Dublin procedure still persisted in 2019, 2020 and 2021.
+The lack of information on the procedural steps taken during a Dublin procedure still persisted in 2019, 2020 and 2021.